-To fill the coolant system :
+To fill the coolant system:

-1. Turn the coolant filler cap B slowly to the first stop and let any pressure escape from the system then remove the cap.

-2. Check that the drain plugs are properly tightened.

-3. Add coolant through the heat exchanger filler port to the correct level.
+- 1. Turn the coolant filler cap A slowly to the first stop and let any pressure escape from the system then remove the cap. - 2.
+Check that the drain plug B is properly tightened. - 3.
+Add coolant through the heat exchanger filler port to the correct level.

-If a boiler is connected to the engine, follow the filling procedure given by the manufacturer of the boiler.
-If the boiler is above the engine in the boat, first fill the heat exchanger, the boiler, and top up with coolant the recovery tank.

-4. Check the coolant level in the recovery tank (if fitted).
-Top up if necessary.

-5. Start the engine and let it operate few minutes at idle.
-Stop the engine, wait few minutes and check the coolant level in the heat exchanger and in the recovery tank.
+- \ If a boiler is connected to the engine, follow the filling procedure given by the manufacturer of the boiler.
+If the boiler is above the engine in the boat, first fill the heat exchanger, the boiler, and top up with coolant the recovery tank located above the boiler. - \ Make sure not to overfill the heat exchanger when filling with coolant.
+If too much coolant has been added, drain part of the coolant. - Check the coolant level in the recovery tank (if fitted).
+Top up if necessary. - 5.
+Start the engine and let it operate few minutes at idle.
+Stop the engine, wait few minutes and check the coolant level in the heat exchanger and in the recovery tank (if equipped).
 Top up if necessary.